lingli1996/lingli1996.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 This is Ling Li.
 I am currently a Ph.D. student at The Hong Kong University of Science and Technology (Guangzhou).
-My primary research interests lie in the exploration of Generative AI and Urban AI.
-I am fortunately supervised by [Prof. Wei Zeng](https://zeng-wei.com/) and [Prof. Tsung Fugee](https://ieda.ust.hk/dfaculty/tsung/).
+My primary research interests focus on Data-Centric AI.
+I am fortunately supervised by [Prof. Jiaheng Wei](https://sites.google.com/ucsc.edu/jiahengwei) and [Prof. Fugee Tsung](https://ieda.ust.hk/dfaculty/tsung/).

 Prior to enrolling at HKUST(GZ), I gained impressive industry experience through full-time and internship roles at Tencent, Baidu, and a start-up.
 My academic background includes a Master of Engineering degree, specialized in Software Engineering, from Xi'an Jiaotong University, and a Bachelor of Science degree, with a concentration in Management Information System, from Anhui University.